About Dr. Suman Gupta

-Dr. Suman Gupta is an NHS General Practitioner with over 17 years’ experience in the NHS.
+Dr. Suman Gupta is an NHS General Practitioner with over 19 years’ experience in the NHS.
 Her experience has strengthened her competence and skills in offering a combined conventional and functional medicine approach to health.
-Dr. Gupta has trained with the Institute of Functional medicine (AFMCP) and works alongside global leading Functional Medicine doctors.
-She sees patients from all over the world.
+Dr Gupta has enriched her knowledge through training with the Institute of Functional Medicine (AFMCP) and collaborates closely with internationally acclaimed Functional Medicine practitioners.
+Welcoming patients from around the globe, she continues to make a significant impact in her field.

 As a registered and trained General Practitioner, Dr. Gupta has always applied a holistic approach to treating her patients, combining functional medicine with a conventional approach for many years to prevent and reverse chronic disease.
-With a special interest and having certified in diabetes care, she has successfully managed and reversed diabetes in several of her patients by applying a holistic approach and adopting a healthier lifestyle.
-She continues to use this approach to manage chronic diseases such as inflammatory bowel disease, cardiovascular risks and disease, depression as well as optimising women’s health and fertility and children’s health.
+With a special interest in unexplained medical symptoms and invisible illnesses, and holding a certification in diabetes care, she has successfully managed and reversed chronic illness in a multitude of patients, using holistic methodologies tailored to individual biochemistry.
+She continues to apply this approach to effectively address chronic conditions like autoimmune disorders, inflammatory bowel disease, cardiovascular and neurological issues, chronic fatigue, and mental health concerns.
+Additionally, she is dedicated to optimising women’s health, fertility, and the well-being of children.

-Getting to the route of the problem is imperative, and masking symptoms without treating the cause only prolongs and worsens the complexity of chronic disease.
+Getting to the root cause of the issue is paramount.
+Merely masking symptoms without addressing the underlying cause only serves to prolong and intensify the complexities of chronic diseases.
 Evidence based medicine is at the heart of Dr Gupta’s practice.
-She uses thorough testing to understand the individual’s biochemical complexity together with 21st century genetic tests to form a comprehensive individualized treatment plan for patients.
+She uses thorough testing to understand the individual’s biochemical complexity together with 21st century genetic tests to form a comprehensive individualised treatment plan for patients.
+This meticulous approach forms the foundation for creating comprehensive and tailor-made treatment plans for each patient.

-Dr. Suman Gupta is a UK trained medical doctor and qualified from Aberdeen University in 2004.
-She continued her training as a General Practitioner and has worked within the NHS for 12 years.
-She continues to work part-time in the extremely busy NHS Urgent Care Centre in West Middlesex Hospital in West London.
+Dr. Suman Gupta is a UK trained medical doctor and successfully completed her education at Aberdeen University in 2004.
+Following her graduation, she pursued further training in the field of General Practice.
+With a dedicated service of 19 years within the NHS, she currently maintains a part-time role at the bustling NHS Urgent Care Centre located in West Middlesex Hospital, West London.

 Where it all began…..